Connect with others who understand.

 Connect With Others Who Understand

-Living with multiple myeloma can be challenging, but you are not alone.
 MyMyelomaTeam is the social network for people with myeloma and their loved ones.
-Here, a growing community of more than 16,000 members comes together to ask questions, offer advice and support, and meet others who understand life with myeloma.
+Here, a growing community of more than 26,000 members comes together to ask questions, offer advice and support, and meet others who understand life with myeloma.

-Have you experienced constipation with multiple myeloma?
+Have you experienced bowel problems like diarrhea or constipation with multiple myeloma?
 What has helped manage it?
-Share your thoughts and tips in the comments below or by posting on MyMyelomaTeam.
+Share your thoughts and tips in the comments below or start a conversation by posting on your Activities page.

 References